Thai Real Estate As An Investment | SunwayEstates

 Thailand’s prices historically have been steadily growing with average appreciation over 2011-2021 of ~4% per annum for landed properties country-wide and ~6% for condos.

-Despite the obvious slowdown in property market during COVID, we expect the trend to continue with the reopening of the country and recovery of international travel.
+Despite the obvious slowdown in the property market during COVID, we expect the trend to continue with the reopening of the country and recovery of international travel.

 Source: Bank of Thailand